tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/常见问题/节点网络问题_intl_en.md

 [](id:q10)
 ### Can the traffic cap configuration defend against DDoS attacks?

-CDN mainly focuses on content delivery acceleration rather than DDoS prevention.
-You can use CDN's bandwidth cap feature to automatically collect bandwidth usage statistics in 5 minutes.
-If the cap threshold is reached, CDN will respond according to the configuration. **The maximum threshold is 10,000 Tbps**.
+CDN mainly focuses on content delivery acceleration rather than DDoS protection.
+You can use CDN’s bandwidth cap feature to automatically collect bandwidth usage statistics in 5 minutes.
+If the cap threshold is reached, CDN will respond according to the configuration. **The maximum threshold is 10,000 Tbps.** To protect your site against DDoS attacks, use [Secure Content Delivery Network](https://intl.cloud.tencent.com/products/scdn).

 [](id:q11)
 ### Can CDN provide all of its node IPs?